 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 The following contains YMMV items to the Twilight literature.
-You better go to the bathroom before you start reading, this will take a while.

 The series has become rather notorious for having these.